The Internet-of-Things Meets Business Process Management: A Manifesto: Concluding remarks

 \section{Concluding remarks}

-The IoT provides many opportunities for industry as well as for personal use through the meaningful, yet dynamic interaction of humans, software, machines, and things.
-BPM is a well established discipline that deals with the discovery, analysis, (re-)design, implementation, execution, monitoring, controlling and evolution of business processes.
+The IoT provides many opportunities for organizations/companies/industries as well as for personal use through the meaningful, yet dynamic interaction of humans, software, machines, and things.
+BPM is a well-established discipline that deals with the discovery, analysis, (re-)design, implementation, execution, monitoring, controlling and evolution of business processes.

 So far, both areas have been considered separately.
-In this paper\footnote{This paper is a living document.
-All persons willing to provide feedbacks and improvements are welcome to contact the authors.} we have formulated a number of challenges for the amalgamation of the IoT and BPM, which we deem important to be tackled in the near future in order for the IoT to benefit from business processes and vice-versa.
+In this paper we have formulated a number of points for the amalgamation of the IoT and BPM, which we deem important to be tackled in the near future in order for the IoT to benefit from business processes and vice-versa.

+When adopting both IoT and BPM in the building of a complex system, we need to carefully consider the specific application scenarios, therefore the generalizability and adoption of practices, patterns, modeling approaches may be questionable.
+One of the challenging thesis of this paper is that general modeling, design and mining approaches should be devised in order to be able to consider different applications.
+An interesting preliminary question is how to classify, and according to which dimensions, IoT applications in order be able to perform such a generalization (cf. an initial study in \cite{DBLP:conf/bpm/MandalHOW18}).
+Also, not all scenarios for potential IoT application can equally benefit from BPM, e.g., the single app-controlled Phillips Hue lamp will not profit from BPM concepts, whereas a scenario that schedules maintenance appointments for a fleet of cars might.